-- Our attorneys are former prosecutors.
+- Our injury lawyers are former prosecutors.
 They have been on both sides of the courtroom and can formulate the best defense.

 - Our attorneys are committed to a one-on-one approach to every case.

-Types of Cases Our Aggravated DUI Lawyers Handle
+Types of Cases Our Aggravated DUI Lawyer Handles

 They are extreme DUIs and one should seek out help from an aggravated DUI lawyer to avoid severe punishment and conviction.
 Thousands of arrests every year are due to DUI charges.
 In 2013 alone, police made 14,000 arrests for DUI charges in just six months.
 While the less severe misdemeanor DUI charge makes up a large portion of DUI arrests, aggravated DUIs are felonies and have much more severe consequences.
 These charges include cases such as driving under the influence with children in the car, having multiple DUI charges, and more.
 DUI cases where the driver had a high blood alcohol content (BAC) are the only extenuating circumstance classified differently.